Skip navigation

 1. Host cultural education sessions

-Organize lunch-and-learns or virtual seminars highlighting Hispanic and Latino history, traditions and contributions.
+Organize lunch-and-learns or live expert-led classes highlighting Hispanic and Latino history, traditions and contributions.
 Bring in guest speakers or feature employee stories to offer authentic perspectives.

 2. Celebrate through food and music

-Host a company potluck or a catered event with food from different Hispanic cultures.
-Music is another powerful way to celebrate — curate playlists from various Hispanic regions to play in common areas or during breaks.
+Host a company potluck or a catered gathering with food from different Hispanic cultures.
+Music is another powerful way to celebrate.
+Curate playlists from various Hispanic regions to play in common areas or during breaks.

 3. Highlight employee contributions